dart-archive/www.dartlang.org/src/site/tools/observatory/allocation-profile.markdown

   For more information, see [Evaluating Expressions](evaluate.html).

 Accumulator Size (New)
-: Total amount of memory used in new space since last GC cycle.
+: Total amount of memory used in new space since last accumulator reset.

 Accumulator (New)
-: Total number of objects in new space since last GC cycle.
+: Total number of objects in new space since last accumulator reset.

 Current Size (New)
 : Total amount of memory used by current objects in new space.